shrugs/proof-of-steak/whitepaper.md

 The Steak Network is supported by:

 - Ryan Zurrer, Polychain Capital.

+We never actually asked if we could use his name, but there it is:

+- Vitalik Buterin, creator of Ethereum

 **NOTE: Literally anyone remotely interested in being listed here, join #steak-network and mention @shrugs and I'll add you.
 But you need to come up with your funny bio for the website first.
 The more absurdist the better.**